AleksandrGogolushko/React-carousel/README.md

 # React-carousel

-In this project, a react-carousel was implemented that works both on mobile and desktop devices, and can receive any HTML content.
+In this project, a react-carousel was implemented that works both on mobile and desktop devices, and can show any HTML content.
  ____________________________________________________________________________

 ## Main features:
  * Multiple slides on the screen;
- * Infinity options;
+ * Infinity option;
  * Scroling to selected slide;
  * Supports swipes (on mibile and desktop devices);
  ____________________________________________________________________________